-According to a 2014 ECOFYS study263, the financial support to renewables through grants, soft loans and tax exemptions amounted to \notin 5.4bn in 2012.
+According to a 2014 ECOFYS study266, the financial support to renewables through grants, soft loans and tax exemptions amounted to 5.4 billion euros in 2012.
 This figure includes both support from the national and the EU level.
 The figure 5 does not include the support provided by public financial institutions such as the EIB or the National Promotional Banks (NPBs), which play a significant role in the provision of concessional and non-concessional lending, guarantees or other risk-sharing support and equity investment.
-The EIB support to renewables, for instance, amounted to \notin 3.3bn in 2015 (EIB 2016)264 and
+The EIB support to renewables, for instance, amounted to 3.3 billion euros in 2015 (EIB

-^{262.} Milleu Ltd, Study on climate mainstreaming in the programming of centrally managed EU funds, Final report produced on behalf of DG CLIMA, 2015.
+^{265.} Milleu Ltd, Study on climate mainstreaming in the programming of centrally managed EU funds, Final report produced on behalf of DG CLIMA, 2015.